yesiamrocks/cssanimation.io/README.md

 _That's it!
 You've got a CSS animated element.
 Super! 🎉_

-For list of animation class name [click here](./reference/cssanimation-reference.md).
+For the demo and list of animation class name [click here](https://yesiamrocks.github.io/cssanimation.io/cssanimation-demo.html).

 ### Understanding Our Class Prefixes